 - Replacement Goldfish: To Westbury, 1213 to 1108.
 He viewed 1108 as an intellectual peer and was apparently very partial to him, but he died.
 It probably didn't help matters that both patients are identical, being clones of the same man.
 There's plenty of evidence to suggest that Westbury's obsession with and abuse of 1213 is rooted in his grief and attraction to 1108.

 - The Reveal: Maybe he could've done something differently if he hadn't been brought up to speed in the very last scene... but maybe not.

 - Scary Shiny Glasses: Westbury.
 You even get to fight them.

 - Tastes Like Diabetes: In-Universe The secret silly ending.
 Quite literally, actually.

 - The Unfavourite: Westbury preferred 1108 to 1213.
 It was 1108's death that finally sent him over the edge.

 - We Will Have Perfect Health in the Future: 1213 and his clone brothers have been designed to be immune to every known serious disease and highly resistant towards poisons gas.
 Ironically, this also causes them to be especially vulnerable to the zombie virus.

 - White Mask of Doom: 1213's facial dressing gives off this sort of feel.

 - Zombie Apocalypse: Granted, it is confined to the facility.
-However, there isn't anything else left by the time the plot begins so it kinda still counts.
+However, there isn't anything else left by the time the plot begins.